StanLivitski/responsive-playing-cards/README.md

  - Height of the image is reset using the `height` parameter that defaults to 318, which results in aspect ratio of the image of 1:sqrt(2).
- - The image is centered within the new canvas by applying SVG transformation from the `image-transform` paremeter, which by default moves it down 2 pixels.
+ - The image is centered within the new canvas by applying SVG transformation from the `image-transform` parameter, which by default moves it down 2 pixels.
  - White rectangular frame is replaced with a shape and style specified by the `frame-path-data` and `frame-style` parameters.
 Defaults create a